The Omentum and Abdominal Fat: Health Benefits and Problems

 The Greater and Lesser Omentum

 An omentum is a sheet-like structure made of a double layer of peritoneum.
 It contains a variable amount of fat.
-There are actually two omenta—the greater omentum and the lesser omentum.
+There are actually two omenta—the greater one and the lesser one.

 The greater omentum is attached to the greater curvature of the stomach, which is the outer curve furthest away from the midline of the body.
 (The curvature is shown in the illustrations above and below.)
 The greater omentum hangs over the small and large intestine, resembling an apron, and then folds back on itself to attach to the transverse colon.
 This is a horizontal section of the colon below the stomach.
 The greater omentum is often referred to as simply "the omentum".

 The lesser omentum is much smaller than the greater one.
 It's attached to the lesser curvature of the stomach, which is the inner curve nearest to the midline of the body, and extends over the first part of the small intestine and the edge of the liver.

 In most illustrations of the abdominal cavity, the omenta and peritoneum are removed in order to show the organs clearly.
 Some people may be surprised to learn that the membranes exist.
 This article focuses on the greater omentum.